-Exploratory Study of Fluoroquinolone Resistance for Patients Undergoing Autologous Hematopoietic Stem Cell (HSC) Transplantation in the Treatment of Multiple Myeloma FRE
+Exploratory Study of Fluoroquinolone Resistance for Patients Undergoing Autologous Hematopoietic Stem Cell (HSC) Transplantation in the Treatment of Multiple Myeloma FLUOROQUINOLONE RESISTANCE

 What's the purpose of this trial?